 - Never drink from streams, springs, or lakes unless local health authorities have certified that the water is safe for drinking.

 - Avoid washing pet cages or bowls in the same sink that you use to prepare food.
-And keep pet feeding areas separate from family eating areas.
+And try to keep pet feeding areas separate from family eating areas.

 When Should I Call the Doctor?

 Call your doctor if your child has diarrhea and is younger than 6 months old.
 Also call if your child has:

 - a severe or long-lasting episode of diarrhea